bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **W. Daniel Hillis, “The Connection Machine” (Ph.D. dissertation, MIT, 1985; MIT Press, 1985).**
   Hillis’ thesis lays out the philosophy, architecture, and programming model of the original CM-1: 65,536 1-bit processors arranged in a hypercube, with routing, memory, and SIMD control all treated as one unified machine design.
 My machine is basically that document filtered through 40 years of Moore’s law and PCB fab: the overall hypercube topology, the idea of a separate “front-end” host, and the notion that the interconnect *is* the computer all trace back directly here.

+- **Thinking Machines Corporation, *Connection Machine Model CM-2 Technical Summary*, Version 6.0 (November 1990).**
+  The official technical reference for the CM-2, covering everything from the virtual processor model to the function of the routers.
+The CM-2 was the production version of Hillis's thesis; this manual is how they shipped it.

 - **Charles L. Seitz, “The Cosmic Cube,” *Communications of the ACM*, 28(1), 22–33, 1985.**
   Seitz describes the Caltech Cosmic Cube, a message-passing multicomputer built from off-the-shelf microprocessors wired into a hypercube network.
 Where Hillis pushes toward a purpose-built SIMD supercomputer, Seitz shows how far you can get by wiring lots of small nodes together with careful routing and deadlock-free message channels.
 This project sits very much in that Cosmic Cube lineage: commodity microcontrollers, hypercube links, and a big bet that the network fabric is the interesting part.